emaste/CIS-Benchmark/CronAndPerodic.markdown

 <pre><code># stat /var/at/at.deny
 stat: /var/at/at.deny: stat: No such file or directory</code></pre>

-Run the following command and verify Uid and Gid are both root and operator and Access does not grant permissions to group or other for both <code>/etc/cron.d/cron.allow</code> and <code>/var/at/at.allow</code> :
+Run the following command and verify Uid and Gid are both root and wheel and Access does not grant permissions to group or other for both <code>/etc/cron.d/cron.allow</code> and <code>/var/at/at.allow</code> :

 <pre><code># ls -l /etc/cron.d/cron.allow
--rw------- 1 root operator [date and time] /etc/cron.d/cron.allow</code></pre>
+-rw------- 1 root wheel [date and time] /etc/cron.d/cron.allow</code></pre>

 <pre><code># ls -l /var/at/at.allow
--rw------- 1 root operator [date and time] /etc/at/at.allow</code></pre>
+-rw------- 1 root wheel [date and time] /etc/at/at.allow</code></pre>

 #### Remediation:
 Run the following commands to remove <code>/etc/cron.d/cron.deny</code> and <code>/var/at/at.deny</code> and create and